Vetspire/technical-interview-challenge/README.md

 If you are using ASDF and have the requisite plugins installed, you can install these versions by `cd`ing into wherever you've cloned this project and running `asdf install`.

+Rationale for language/framework choices:
+- Elixir: Used by Vetspire.
+Also the language I'm most familiar with.
+- Phoenix/Absinthe: Same as above.
+- React/Apollo: Same as above.
+- JavaScript vs TypeScript: I used plain JavaScript because I'm not especially familiar with TypeScript, and it's been rather annoying in the past.

 ## Running the Application

 To start your Phoenix server: